MEL - BEY

 • There are numerous lounges at Beirut Airport, including Beirut Lounge on the 2nd floor Airside, LAT Lounge on the 2nd floor, near East Side, Cedar Lounge on the 2nd floor Airside, and Ahlein Premium Lounge after the Passport Control area.
 The average lounge pass per traveller is around LL 46,874 (A$ 40).
 These lounges are open to all passengers, including the arriving ones.

-Top 3 airlines serving from Melbourne to Beirut
+Reviews of the top airlines flying from Melbourne to Beirut

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Beirut.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.